saylesss88/nix-book/src/nix/cachix_devour.md

 1. Prerequisites

-- A Cachix cache: Create one on [Cachix](https://www.cachix.org/) and generate a "Write + Read" auth token.
+- **A Cachix cache**: Create one on [Cachix](https://www.cachix.org/) and generate a "Write + Read" auth token.
 You'll click the cache you just created and select Settings, in the settings you'll find Auth Tokens.
 When in the Auth Tokens section give your token a Description, Expiration date, and finally click Generate.

 (Optional) Configure your token locally, copy your auth token for the following
 command: